 The BitTorrent protocol is a very effective and efficient means of sharing and “downloading” content.
-Online streaming services such as those offered through the Kodi app or via steaming websites are grabbing all the headlines these days, but traditional torrenting remains very popular.
-By using a VPN, torrent sites can be safer, for more on this subject visit our torrent VPN guide.
+Online streaming services such as those offered through the Kodi app or via streaming websites are grabbing all the headlines these days, but traditional torrenting remains very popular.
+By using a VPN, you can stay safe on sites, for more information visit our best VPN for torrent sites guide.

 In order to torrent you need a BitTorrent client.
 This is the software that allows you to share files on your computer with other BitTorrent users in order to “download” content.
 The great news is that there are plenty of good BitTorrent clients out there.